Aggregation Trees: Aggregation trees

 \subsection{Tree-growing step}

 Trees are typically constructed by greedily minimizing an assumed loss function based on the mean squared error criterion.
-This minimization follows the approach proposed by \citet{breiman1984cart}, which suggest recursively stratifying the covariate space using axis-aligned splits.
+This minimization follows the approach proposed by \textcite{breiman1984cart}, who suggest recursively stratifying the covariate space using axis-aligned splits.

-Starting with a region of the covariate space $\mathcal{R}_m \subseteq \covariateSpace$, consider a candidate splitting variable $X_{ij}$ and splitting point $s$.
-We define the corresponding subregions as:\footnote{\ In the case of categorical splitting variables, $s$ corresponds to a subset of possible levels of $X_{ij}$, and the inequality signs are replaced by $\in$ and $\notin$.}
+Starting with a region of the covariate space $\mathcal{R}_m \subseteq \covariateSpace$, consider a candidate splitting variable $X_{ij}$ and splitting point $x$.
+We define the corresponding subregions as:\footnote{\ In the case of categorical splitting variables, $x$ corresponds to a subset of possible levels of $X_{ij}$, and the inequality signs are replaced by $\in$ and $\notin$.}

-The split occurs on some pair $\left( j, s \right)$, and the population is stratified accordingly.
+The split occurs on some pair $( j, x )$, and the population is stratified accordingly.
 The process is then repeated in the resulting subregions, thus obtaining increasingly finer partitions of $\covariateSpace$.
 The whole procedure can be described by the shape of a decision tree: the \open root” (i.e., the node with no \open parent") corresponds to $\covariateSpace$, the $m$-th internal node represents subregion $\mathcal{R}_m$ and has two \open children" nodes representing subregions $\mathcal{R}_{m + 1}$ and $\mathcal{R}_{m + 2}$, and the \open leaves" (i.e., the collection of terminal nodes) correspond to a partition of $\covariateSpace$.